tylim88/FirelordJSDoc/docs/design_philosophy.md

    - This is also how Firestore SDK type definition works, however it does not fully utilize the potential.
 3. Always choose non invasive solution if possible.

-   - Never alter the run time behavior in any way that will alter developer's intention.(unopinionated)
+   - Never alter the runtime behavior in any way that will alter developer's intention.(unopinionated)
-   - Only alter the run time behavior to be more intuitive if the original API run time behavior is quirky(high cognitive cost).
+   - Only alter the runtime behavior to be more intuitive if the original API runtime behavior is quirky(high cognitive cost).
-   - Prefer type level validation over run time validation for inputs.
+   - Prefer type level validation over runtime validation for inputs.
-     - Run time validation is costly:
+     - Runtime validation is costly:
-       - It adds code resulting in slower run time.
+       - It adds code resulting in slower runtime.
        - Need to handle negative case.
      - Type level validation:
        - Do not need to handle negative case.
-       - Cleaner run time.
+       - Cleaner runtime.

 4. Prevent the preventable.
-   - There is not much thing we can do to system and environment run time exceptions but we can do something to inputs exceptions.
+   - There is not much thing we can do to system and environment runtime exceptions but we can do something to inputs exceptions.
-   - There is around 15++ commonly known(documented directly or indirectly) inputs exceptions.
+   - There is around 15+ commonly known(documented directly or indirectly) inputs exceptions.
-   - Prevent the exception in a way that does not alter developer's intention.
+   - Prevent the exception in a way that does not alter runtime behavior if possible.
-   - Do not prevent exception if it alters developer's intention.
+   - Prevent the exception in a way that does not alter developer's intention, no matter what.
-   - Do not prevent exception that may indicate logic bug.
+   - Do not prevent exception that indicates logic bug.

 ## What FirelordJS Is Not?